curl/curl/docs/MANUAL.md

 It is just like for FTP, but you may also want to specify and use SSL-specific options for certificates etc.

-Note that using `FTPS://` as prefix is the "implicit" way as described in the standards while the recommended "explicit" way is done by using FTP:// and the `--ftp-ssl` option.
+Note that using `FTPS://` as prefix is the *implicit* way as described in the standards while the recommended *explicit* way is done by using `FTP://` and the `--ssl-reqd` option.

 ### SFTP / SCP